A Guide to StateRAMP: Benefits, Requirements, and How to Get Authorized

 Trusted 3PAO partner network

-Secureframe has strong relationships with respected auditing firms that are certified Third Party Assessment Organizations (3PAOs) and can support StateRAMP and other federal audits such as FedRAMP, CMMC, and CJIS.
+Secureframe has strong relationships with respected auditing firms that are certified Third Party Assessment Organizations (3PAOs) and can support audits such as CMMC and CJIS, including Schellman and Prescient Security.

 Cross-mapping across frameworks

-NIST 800-53 has many overlapping requirements with StateRAMP, NIST 800-171, FedRAMP, CJIS, and other federal frameworks.
-Instead of starting from scratch, our platform can help map what you’ve already done for StateRAMP to other frameworks so you’re never duplicating efforts.
+NIST 800-53 has many overlapping requirements with StateRAMP, NIST 800-171, FedRAMP, TX-RAMP, CJIS, and other government frameworks.
+Instead of starting from scratch, our platform can help map what you’ve already done for one framework to others so you’re never duplicating efforts.

 Continuous monitoring

-To learn more about how Secureframe can help you comply with StateRAMP, FedRAMP, and other federal frameworks, schedule a demo with a product expert.
+To learn more about how Secureframe can help you comply with government and federal frameworks, schedule a demo with a product expert.

 Use trust to accelerate growth